 Parity for Disability’s day services are open Monday to Friday and based at:

-Staff work with each student to tailor projects and activities to suit their interests, goals and personality.
+At the day services, Parity staff work with each student to tailor projects and activities to suit their interests, goals and personality.
 The level of staff ensures that each student can fully participate.
+An Individual Programme Plan is developed with the student, families, carers, social workers and relevant professionals.

 Most of the students have little or no speech, so communication is built into all aspects of support.
 We invest in communication training for the staff, specialist approaches and communication devices.

-Parity employs a qualified physiotherapist and speech therapist to address significant issues for adults with multiple disabilities, including relieving stress on the body, developing ways of communicating, and overcoming emotional difficulties.
-They also train staff to implement exercises and programmes for individual students.
+Parity employs a qualified physiotherapist to address significant issues for adults with multiple disabilities, including maintaining and improving flexibility, keeping pain-free, relieving stress on the body and positioning.
+The physio also trains staff to implement exercises and programmes for individual students and advises on how to do activities safely and comfortably.

-The day services are based in Farnborough, Hampshire, Camberley, Surrey and Mytchett, Surrey.
-They are open Monday to Friday.
+The day services are open Monday to Friday.
 Students agree to attend the number of days that suits them, from half a day to five days a week.

 We respect families and carers as experts on a student’s needs and wishes.
-We provide support and information, and involve them fully in decisions regarding the student.
+Day service managers communicate and ensure the right care plans are in place.
+We provide support and information, and involve families and carers fully in decisions regarding the student.

 For more information contact Alison Cooper at Parity for Disability on 01252 375581 or email@example.com